top of page

 Plant for All Seasons

-When you’re making your backyard more biodiverse, you can choose a variety of trees and plants that can produce fruit or seeds all year round.
-This will offer a consistent food source to all wildlife, making your garden feel more alive as you’re helping nature get nourishment.
-Oak trees support hundreds of insect species that provide food for birds and mammals.
-Acorns feed a variety of wildlife, including squirrels and jays.
+When you’re making your backyard more biodiverse, choose a variety of trees and plants that produce fruit or seeds throughout the year.
+This consistent food source will make your garden feel more alive, as you help nourish nature.
+For example, oak trees support hundreds of insect species that provide food for birds and mammals.
+Acorns feed various wildlife, including squirrels and jays.

 Include Different Flowers

-Growing sunflowers and coneflowers can ensure pollen and nectar are easily accessible to a wide range of local pollinators, as complicated double-petal varieties often render these resources unreachable.
-This accessible food source should be combined with a strong focus on native plants that have co-evolved with local insect populations, providing the specific nourishment for a large variety of wildlife.
+Growing sunflowers and coneflowers ensures that pollen and nectar are easily accessible to a wide range of local pollinators.
+Complicated double-petal varieties often make these resources unreachable.
+This accessible food source should be combined with a strong focus on native plants that have co-evolved with local insect populations, providing specific nourishment for a large variety of wildlife.

 Add Water Sources

 Having a water source in your backyard can be life-saving for local wildlife.
-A bird bath can be easily converted into a drinking station by adding small stones or pebbles that break the surface tension and provide essential perching spots for wildlife.
+A bird bath can be easily converted into a drinking station by adding small stones or pebbles.
+This breaks the surface tension and provides essential perching spots for wildlife.
 This design allows them to sip water safely without the risk of falling in and drowning, ensuring that birds have a place to drink and bathe.
-This gives essential hydration for all pollinators during hot weather.
+It gives essential hydration for all pollinators during hot weather.

 Put Out Feeders

 Actively supplementing food with feeders is crucial for supporting birds, especially when natural resources are scarce.
 Placing bird feeders filled with high-energy options like black-oil sunflower seeds can significantly boost the survival rate of local avian populations during colder months or prolonged periods of bad weather.
-Feeders can also provide protection from predators if placed properly.
-They can also prevent the spread of disease when cleaned thoroughly, making them a thoughtful commitment to wildlife support.
+Properly placed feeders can offer protection from predators and help prevent the spread of disease when cleaned thoroughly, making them a thoughtful commitment to wildlife support.

 Garden box with chives, thyme, rosemary, and flowers - Photo @Happylittlefishes